mobxjs/mobx/docs/faq/faq.md

 ##### Which browsers are supported?

 MobX runs on any ES5 environment.
-That means that all browsers except IE8, old Node.js and Rhino are supported.
+That means that Node.js, Rhino and all browsers except for IE8 are supported.
 See [caniuse.com](http://caniuse.com/#feat=es5)

 ##### Can MobX be combined with RxJS?
 Yes, see the [rx-mobx](https://www.npmjs.com/package/rx-mobx) interoperability package.